Areas of Specialization Descriptions

 The science, medicine and the environment specialization explores a wide range of interdisciplinary methods for examining the relationships among human and nonhuman bodies, technologies, and cultural productions.
 We seek to understand how culture and environment interact with one another, and produce new forms of human expression.
 We look, for example, at how speculative fictions fuel scientific imagination and discovery, how environmental justice literatures create citizen scientist publics, or how the unintended consequences of technological development spark dialogue and critique in creative works.
 We examine the imaginative sources of scientific ideas and practices, and how the aesthetic forms that we use to describe scientific principles shape the meanings we make of the world around us.

-A: The General Announcements and the department website will list the departmental offerings according to their areas of specialization.
+A: The General Announcements and the Courses tab on the department website will list the departmental offerings according to their areas of specialization.
 In addition, each semester at pre-registration, the department will publicize which offerings will count toward each area.

 A: No, concentrators in creative writing will not be required to choose an area of specialization, but they can if they want to!